madx/ouiche/README.md

 ## Usage #######################################################################

 Pages are stored in the `data/` folder.
+File names will be used in the URLs, so pay attention to these.

 The file format is easy: